Administrative Hearings Lawyers and Complaints Attorneys

 In any case, the care provider named in the administrative complaint should take the matter extremely seriously, moving urgently into a strategic defensive posture so as to save their professional license, their reputation, and their career.

 Our office can help.
-Oberheiden, P.C. is a state and federal health care defense firm representing doctors, nurses, pharmacists, and other medical care professionals across the nation.
+Oberheiden, P.C. is a state and federal healthcare defense firm representing doctors, nurses, pharmacists, and other medical care professionals across the nation, as experienced, qualified and dedicated administrative hearing lawyers.

 We know how frightening it can be to open the mail and find notice of an administrative complaint inside.
 But we also know that the complaint is only the beginning of the story.
 And in the overwhelming majority of the cases we’ve handled, the end has looked entirely different.